ovkrishna/meeting_prep_briefing_agent/README.md

 Give it a company and a contact name.
 It researches both in parallel, pulls internal account context safely, flags anything risky or sensitive, and hands back a ready-to-use briefing — including catching cases where the company and person don't actually match.

-> **📌 Where to look:** This repo includes the full `neuro-san-studio` framework this project is built on. **The project's own contribution is limited to two paths** — everything else is scaffolding needed to run it.
+> **📌 Where to look:** This repo includes the full `neuro-san-studio` framework this project is built on. **The project's own contribution is limited to a handful of files** — everything else is scaffolding needed to run it.
 Jump straight to [Files to review](#files-to-review) below.

 ---